-Complete The University of Texas at Tyler’s bachelor of fine arts degree in art and you'll be well prepared for a career as a professional artist.
-You'll also have the option to earn K-12 teacher certification in art to teach in a public or private school.
+Complete the University of Texas at Tyler’s bachelor of fine arts degree in art and you'll be well prepared for a career as a professional artist.

 - Take a concentrated curriculum focused on your interests in studio art or art history.